 I posted the blog, checked the weather, dried out my tent that was a little wet from condensation, and hiked out at about 11:40.
 The forecast had the rain starting around 5pm and fairly steady overnight.
 I was glad that it wasn’t going to rain until the evening and I could get a full day of hiking in hopefully without fog dropping down to cover the mountains.
 From Val Claret, I was starting a very popular high route option that I’ll be in the next couple of days called the GR55.

 Pretty good timing with the rain as I needed to stay at a refuge within the Vanoise National Park anyway.
 Some let you tent I think, but the one I was aiming for didn’t.
 My first refuge!
 I didn’t even use a refuge in the Pyrenees, so it’s pretty good I’ve avoided it for a month and a half of hiking.
 The other places I’ve stayed at are gites, which are more like hostels.
-In those I can be in rooms with less people or even on my own.
-With a refuge, its likely I’ll be with many others.
+In those I can be in rooms with fewer people or even on my own.
+With a refuge, it’s likely I’ll be with many others.

 The hiking the rest of the day was just awesome!
 Once I got away from the ski resort area that had hikers, trail runners, and many dirt bike riders, things really quieted down.
 It felt so relaxing and wide.
 With my period, my body was drained, so this came at a great time.
 No exhaustive climbs or descents.
 Just cruising with wonderful scenery.

 In the morning, you would have never imagined rain later in the day with how clear and blue the skies were, but as afternoon came, the clouds moved in.

 I absolutely love the texture clouds add to the scenery, and I took a zillion photos.
 There was no way to capture the size and openness of all of it.